sg-s/DA/README.md

 | ./scripts 	| scripts to run various analyses.
 Run by calling them, or use makePDF (see below) |
 | ./paper-figures | scripts that, when run, make figures for the paper. |

-### Data

-You will need the data.
-The data is not part of this repository.
-You need to change paths everywhere in this repo. so that the data is referenced correctly.

-## Installation

-### Download code

 Install using my package manager:

 ```matlab